Spell (film)

-Spell is a 2020 American supernatural horror thriller film directed by Mark Tonderai and starring Omari Hardwick and Loretta Devine.
-It was released in the United States through digital on October 30, 2020 by Paramount Pictures via Paramount Players.
+Spell is a 2020 supernatural thriller film directed by Mark Tonderai and starring Omari Hardwick and Loretta Devine.
+It was released in the United States through digital by Paramount Pictures on October 30, 2020.

-Plot
+Premise

 While flying to his father's funeral in rural Appalachia Kentucky, an intense storm causes Marquis to lose control of the plane carrying himself and his family.
 He soon awakens wounded, alone and trapped in Ms. Eloise's attic.
-Eloise claims she can nurse him back to health with a hoodoo figure she's made from his blood and skin.
+Eloise claims she can nurse him back to health with a hoodoo figure she has made from his blood and skin.
 Unable to call for help, Marquis desperately tries to break free from her dark magic and save his family from a sinister ritual before the rise of the blood moon.